MalloryLeeWong/like-love-buttons/README.md

 ## Like and Love Buttons

 This is a simple front-end app that demos a like button and a love button.
 Below each button, the click count on each button is displayed.
+As a user, you can click on a button and watch its count increase each time.

 <p align="left">
 <img src="public/main-view.png"